JonFD4/Sheldons-army/README.md

 1. **Syntax Validation:** HTML, CSS, and JavaScript code were validated using validators to identify any syntax errors or invalid code.

 JavaScript validation was done using devtools and console.log to determine output of code.
+JSHint was also done to test even JS coding practiice were up to standard.

   ![image of home page validation](readmeimages/index-html-validation.png) *Image of home page validation*